ordina-jworks/ordina-jworks.github.io/_posts/2019-03-04-ddd-europe.md

 #### Orchestration

 By using an orchestration approach there would be one service responsible for managing the whole process.
-In the hotel/car/flight example a Trip service could be this orchestrating service that calls the other services and tells them to book or cancel.
+In the hotel/car/flight example a trip service could be this orchestrating service that calls the other services and tells them to book or cancel.

 Bernd then argues that if you choose an orchestration strategy that BPMN tools and libraries can help a lot in defining these processes.
 You could for example define your business process and all compensating activities.

-Some libraries even provide quite nice DSL's where you can make your business process quite explicit.
+Some libraries even provide quite nice DSLs where you can make your business process quite explicit.
-And the good thing is that this Business process or saga is even part of your domain logic.
+And the good thing is that this business process or saga is even part of your domain logic.

 <img class="image fit" src="{{ '/img/2019-02-16-ddd-europe/orchestration.jpg' | prepend: site.baseurl }}" alt="orchestration" />